cpollet/thorium/specs.md

         other.method(.method3());
     }

-is a syntaxic sugar for
+is a syntactic sugar for

     {
         def e = expression;